 - Only renamed the Royal Scots (Lothian Regiment) in the 19th century when it became the county regiment of Edinburgh.

-Throughout its long history the regiment saw action in numerous conflicts at home and abroad from the Monmouth Rebellion and the Jacobite Rising at Culloden, to the Napoleonic Wars at the Battle of Waterloo, and the Crimean and Boer wars.
+- The Royal Scots saw action in numerous conflicts from the Monmouth Rebellion and the Jacobite Rising at Culloden, to the Napoleonic Wars at the Battle of Waterloo, and the Crimean and Boer wars.

-It existed right up until 2006 when it was amalgamated with the King’s Own Scottish Borders and became part of the Royal Scots Borderers.
+- Joined forces with the King's Own Scottish Borders in 2006 and became part of the Royal Scots Borderers.